nasa-gibs/onearth/src/modules/mod_onearth/TIME_SNAPPING.md

-To make things easier, OnEarth allows layers to be configured with multiple time periods, and will “snap” an image request to the closest available date with data.
+To make things easier, OnEarth allows layers to be configured with multiple time periods, and will “snap” an image request to the closest overlapping time period date.
+This is conforment with the "nearest value" concept outlined in the WMS time suffix, which the GIBS' WMTS implementation is following.

-For example, say a particular product only has 1 image for every 3-day period, starting 2012-01-01.
-Normally, a request for an image from 2012-01-01 or 2012-01-04 would return imagery, but a request for 2012-01-02 or 2012-01-05 would not.
+For example, say a particular product only has 1 image for every 3-day period, starting 2012-01-01 and with no end date.
+A request for an image on 2012-01-01 or 2012-01-04 should be expected to return an image because those are defined dates within the period.
+If a server is not "snapping" time requests, then a server would _not_ return an image for a request for 2012-01-02 or 2012-01-05, as they do not align with the specified time period.

-When a layer is configured with time periods in OnEarth, mod\_onearth will snap the otherwise invalid dates to the closest imagery before that date.
+However, since the GIBS WMTS does support the "nearest value" "snapping", when a layer is configured with time periods in OnEarth, mod\_onearth will snap requests for otherwise invalid dates to the closest overlapping time period.
 So if a client requests data from 2012-01-02 OnEarth will serve data from 2012-01-01.
 And for 2012-01-05, it will “snap” to 2012-01-04.

+Alternatively, a similar product may have imagery for every 3-day period, starting 2012-01-01 and ending 2012-01-10.
+The ending date is considered to be the "first date in the final period."
+Therefore, if a server is "snapping" time requests, requests for 2012-01-10 through 2010-01-12 will all return the 2012-01-10 image.
+A request for 2012-01-13 will _not_ be snapped to 2012-01-10 because it is outside of the final period.

 This works the same for yearly products.
 Say a product only generates one image per year, and that image is delivered on April 1.
-All requests for dates between 2015-04-01 and 2016-03-01 will snap to 2015-04-01 – the first date of that time period.
-A request for 2016-06-17 will snap to 2016-04-01.
+All requests for dates between 2015-04-01 and 2016-03-31 will snap to 2015-04-01 – the first date of that time period.

 =====
 ###Configuring Layer Time Periods